-But long before COVID, many people were living with isolation and restriction in order to support someone else.
+Long before COVID, many people were living with a new normal in order to support someone else.
 PROPS is a digital archive and radio series to spotlight the lived experience of these unsung heroes.

 Through our research process we have spoken to: